App version: 0.1.0

 There are some major advantages of refinancing student loans under the right circumstances.
 Those who refinance can enjoy:

 • Spending less on interest.
-A borrower who secures a lower interest rate can often save money on the loan.
+A borrower who secures a lower student loan interest rate can save money on the loan in certain cases.
+Refinancing for a lower interest rate and shorter term length can reduce your total borrowing costs.

 • Streamlined payments.
 Say goodbye to making multiple student loan payments each month to different lenders.
 Refinancing means one loan and one monthly payment.

-• Having a co-signer.
-If a borrower is struggling to qualify for refinancing because of a poor credit score or high debt-to-income ratio, a solid co-signer can make it easier to get approved and get a better rate.
+• Having a cosigner.
+If a borrower is struggling to qualify for refinancing because of a poor credit score or high debt-to-income ratio, refinancing student loans with a cosigner can make it easier to get approved and get a better rate.

 Is There a Downside to Refinancing Student Loans?